tejavarma-aln/Deleted-Masters-and-Vouchers-Report/README.md

 Track Deleted Vouchers and Master In TallyErp9

 Getting Started:
-->Download "Deleted Masters Trans Report.tcp" along with Sample data (If you needed) ->Load the tcp in TalyErp9
+->Download "Deleted Masters Trans Report.txt" along with Sample data (If you needed) ->Load the tcp in TalyErp9

 Documentation: